 The Rt. is ultimately controlled by its shareholders via shareholders' meetings.
-The administrative duties are handled by the board of directors, consisting of a minimum of three and a maximum of 11 members, all natural persons.
+The administrative duties are handled by the board of directors, consisting of a minimum of three and a maximum of 11 members, all of them should be natural persons.
+In case of private companies, a sole chief executive officer may exercise the powers of the board of directors.
 The election of a supervisory board is mandatory for public companies.
-In the case of private companies it is mandatory only in special cases described by relevant legislation.
+In case of a private company it is mandatory only in special cases described by relevant legislation.

 The Rt. is the only corporate form that may issue securities.
-The Civil Code specifies two types of bonds that a shareholding company may issue.
-A convertible bond guarantees the right of conversion to shares upon the request of the holder of the bond.
-The other bond form grants subscription rights upon the issue of new shares.
+The Civil Code specifies three types of bonds that a shareholding company may issue.
+The convertible bond guarantees the right of conversion to shares upon the request of the holder of the bond.
+The second bond form grants subscription rights upon the issue of new shares.
+The third type of bond converts to shares under objective conditions.